mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 These *definitely* make me feel groggy.
 Based on how I feel the next day, I suspect that these pills reduce the quality of my sleep.
 In particular, it can feel more difficult to break through [sleep inertia](https://en.wikipedia.org/wiki/Sleep_inertia) and get out of bed.
-In my calculation, though, that beats tossing and turning through 5 a.m. followed by several days of .
+In my calculation, though, that beats tossing and turning through 5 a.m. (followed, of course) by several days of sleep schedule anarchy.
 Lately, I've only been using these every week or two.

 My final resort is two or three shots of whatever hard alcohol is in the fridge.